 Hotels and accommodation

-Although Aegina has undergone a great deal of development over the years, it may not be the ideal choice for those with more cosmopolitan tastes.
+Aegina has undergone a great deal of development over the years.

-While the island’s many hotels offer bargain prices, their features are somewhat basic, with no noticeable extras, and a number of them are in need of renovation.
-However, there are also many rooms and apartments for rent, especially in the towns of Aegina Souvala and Agia Marina.
+The island’s many hotels offer bargain prices, and there are also many rooms and apartments for rent, especially in the towns of Aegina, Souvala and Agia Marina.

 The heart of this Greek island beats in the city of Aegina, with its restaurants, taverns, cafés and bars offering visitors a variety of culinary and entertainment choices.
 Though the island’s nightlife is not considered extravagant by metropolitan standards, the locals are friendly and hospitable.
 A leisurely drink accompanied by a romantic view of Athens at one of the famous beach bars in Agia Marina is guaranteed to help you relax and enjoy the summer scene.